-Mingqian Tea Harvest
+Mingqian Harvest Teas

 Every year, spring is an exciting time, as the earth moves from cold hibernation into energetic bursts of new life.
 With the change in season, we also see the first crops of teas being introduced into the market.
 One can imagine the anticipation to the release of Beaujolais Nouveau, or other sought-after wines, and correlate the same excitement for celebrated seasons within the annual calendar of the global tea harvests.
 True tea connoisseurs know these seasons well and eagerly anticipate the release of the new crop vintage.